 An Amazon “Kit?”

-After all the testing I did with these kits, I wondered if I could come up with a reasonably-priced set of products available on Amazon, particularly with the gift-giving season coming up.
+After all the testing I did for the best wet shaving kit for beginners, I wondered if I could come up with a reasonably-priced set of products available on Amazon, particularly with the gift-giving season coming up.
 Here is what I came up with (links are affiliate):

 The Omega 11047 “Mixed Mighty Midget” is a small brush (under US $17) with a mix of badger and boar hair that performs surprisingly well: I often use it as a travel brush.